-Q.1.
-Highlight the two types of forces that shape the earth surface.
+- Q.1.
+Name and define the two types of forces that shapes the earth's surface. - Ans.
+There are two types of forces that brings changes in the earth's surface:- - 1.
+Exogenic forces: These are the forces on the surface of the earth like weathering, erosion, mining, etc. - 2.
+Endogenic forces: These are the forces working under the surface of the earth, like volcanic eruption, earthquake and any other seismic activity, tectonic plates.

-Ans.
-There are two types of forces:-
+Q.2.
+What do you mean by gravitational anomaly?

-- 1. Exogenic forces: These are the forces on the surface of the earth like weathering, erosion, mining, etc. - 2.
-Endogenic forces: These are the forces under the surface of the earth, like volcanic eruption, earthquake and any other seismic activity, tectonic plates. - Q.2.
-What do you mean by gravitational anomaly? - Ans.
-The difference in gravitation of different places is called gravity anomaly.
-Gravity anomaly give us information about the distribution of mass of the material in the crust of the earth. - Q.3.
-What is earthquake?
-Discuss focus/ hypocentre and epicentre.
-How do we measure its magnitude and intensity? - Ans.
-An earthquake is shaking of the earth.
+- Ans.
+The difference in gravitation at different places is called gravity anomaly.
+Gravity anomaly gives us information about the distribution of mass of the material Present beneath the earth's surface. - Q.3.
+What is an earthquake?
+Define focus/ hypocentre and epicenter.
+How do we measure its magnitude and intensity of an earthquake - Ans.
+An earthquake is sudden shaking of the earth's surface.
 It's a Natural event.
-It is caused due to release of energy, which generates waves that travel in all directions. - Focus/Hypocentre: The point where the energy is released is called the focus/ Hypocentre of an earthquake. - Epicentre: The point on the surface which is nearest to the focus of energy is called epicentre.
-It is the first one to experience the waves.
-It is a point directly above the focus.
+It is caused due to release of energy, which generates waves that travel in all directions. - Focus/Hypocentre: The point where the energy is released is called the focus/ Hypocentre of an earthquake. - Epicentre: The point on earth's surface where the effects of an earthquake are felt most strongly as it lies directly about the focus of an earthquake.